googleapis/google-cloud-dotnet/README.md

 ## Specifying a Project ID

 Most `gcloud-dotnet` libraries require a project ID.
-There are multiple ways to specify this project ID.
+If you don't remember yours (or haven't created a project yet), navigate to the [Google Developers Console][google-developers-console] to view your project ID (or create a new project and get the ID then).
+Once done, there are multiple ways to specify the project ID for the client libraries to retrieve the value:

 1. When using `gcloud-dotnet` libraries from within Compute/App Engine, there's no need to specify a project ID.
 It is automatically inferred from the production environment.
 2. When using `gcloud-dotnet` libraries elsewhere, you can do one of the following: